Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 I'm seriously considering having two computing devices: one connected, the other not.
 Maybe as the "connected" computer a small "tablet" or "smart phone" to read e-mail, browse the Internet and call people.
 I would not put any personal data on that device; it would be my "impure" compter.
 I'd also have a good old-fashioned laptop which would be my "disconnected" or "pur" computer, the one that would contain my real data, and that wouldn't be able to speak to the outside world.

 These days, having a "disconnected" computer unable to "speak" with the outside world is hard.
-You have to physically remove all hardware that can radiate energy, like the LAN network card, Bluetooth, the WiFi card, even the speaker and microphone (a computer can transmit data to another one using high-frequency sounds) [ArsTechnica.com, «Meet badBIOS, the mysterious Mac and PC malware that jumps airgaps», 2013-Oct-31].
-It's even possible to transmit data by the electrical power supply plugged into the wall.
+You have to physically remove all hardware that can radiate energy, like the LAN network card, Bluetooth, the WiFi card, the antenna for the wireless mouse, even the speaker and microphone (a computer can transmit data to another one using high-frequency sounds) [ArsTechnica.com, «Meet badBIOS, the mysterious Mac and PC malware that jumps airgaps», 2013-Oct-31].
+It's even possible to transmit data by the electrical power supply plugged into the wall (maybe a good reason to get solar panels and a big battery with an inverter that can provide 120V for your laptop power supply).
 I'm starting to also lose faith in "sneakernet" between two computers with a USB key, even just to transfer text files.

 12.3) Regularly make backup copies.
 Jesus saves, so should you!